 The V&A museum is a building that makes no sense when you first see it set against the backdrop of the River Tay.
 It’s ultra-modern – all sharp corners and weird angles – and if you didn’t know better you’d be forgiven for thinking it might be the location for one of NASA’s new research facilities.

-Your journey into the world of design begins even before you step inside the galleries though, because the main entrance hall is an architectural mind-boggler.
+Your journey into the world of design begins even before you step inside the galleries because the main entrance hall is an architectural mind-boggler.

-I guess it’s the effect the world-renowned Japanese architect Kengo Kuma was going for and his modern design slaps you in the face as soon as you walk into the building with its huge curved concrete walls and multi-layered wood panelling.
+I guess it’s the effect the world-renowned Japanese architect Kengo Kuma was going for and his modern design slaps you in the face as soon as you walk into the main hall with its huge curved concrete walls and multi-layered wood panelling.